rubenwardy/minetest_modding_book/_en/quality/unit_testing.md

 Unit tests are an essential tool in proving and reassuring yourself that your code is correct.
-This chapter will show you how to write tests for Minetest mods and games using busted.
+This chapter will show you how to write tests for Minetest mods and games using Busted.
 Writing unit tests for functions where you call Minetest functions is quite difficult, but luckily [in the previous chapter](clean_arch.html) we discussed how to make your code avoid this.